tylarhiss/bloglol/blog/welcome/index.md

 ### More flavors to come
 This is just the beginning.
 Going forward I'll do full writeups of each flavor

-## What is a Rueben?
+## What is a Reuben?
 Take a look at this picture and tell me that this isn't the most delicious looking sandwhich you've ever seen.

 ![Yooo](https://natashaskitchen.com/wp-content/uploads/2020/02/Reuben-Sandwich-3.jpg)

-We're going around town trying differen't Ruebens to see where they stack!
+We're going around town trying different Reubens to see where they stack!

 <!-- [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).